kovidgoyal/calibre/manual/template_lang.rst

 Using general program mode
 -----------------------------------

 For more complicated template programs, it is sometimes easier to avoid template syntax (all the `{` and `}` characters), instead writing a more classical-looking program.
-You can do this in |app| by beginning the template with `program:`.
+You can do this in calibre by beginning the template with `program:`.
 In this case, no template processing is done.
 The special variable `$` is not set.
 It is up to your program to produce the correct results.

 One advantage of `program:` mode is that the brackets are no longer special.
 For example, it is not necessary to use `[[` and `]]` when using the `template()` function.
 Another advantage is that program mode templates are compiled to Python and can run much faster than  templates in the other two modes.
 Speed improvement depends on the complexity of the templates; the more complicated the template the more the improvement.
 Compilation is turned off or on using the tweak ``compile_gpm_templates`` (Compile General Program Mode templates to Python).
 The main reason to turn off compilation is if a compiled template does not work, in which case please file a bug report.